sonroyaalmerol/steam-depot-downloader/README.md

 # Why does the image have ARM64 compatibility?
 I thought Steam dedicated servers are only for AMD64?
 One of the biggest challenges when it comes to running dedicated servers from Steam is steamcmd.
 Valve ships steamcmd (and steam) as a 32-bit binary.
 That means, machines that has no 32-bit support (like the M-series Macs) will struggle to run steamcmd reliably even with emulation.
 Meanwhile, DepotDownloader can be built for any architecture as it is open-source and can pretty much do all we need for dedicated servers.

 For the game servers themselves, [Box64](https://github.com/ptitSeb/box64) has come a long way and is in active development to expand its compatibility list.
 As an example, it can run a [Palworld Dedicated Server](https://github.com/thijsvanloef/palworld-server-docker)!
-This image has a variety of Box64 binaries included.
+ARM64 versions of this image has a variety of Box64 binaries included.
 For tweaking, environment variables could be used for [Box64](https://github.com/ptitSeb/box64/blob/main/docs/USAGE.md).

 # How to use this image
 > [!IMPORTANT]